Santa Cruz Civil Grand Jury

 Civil Grand Jury Selection Process

-In Santa Cruz County, citizens are invited to join the Civil Grand Jury by multiple means, such as mailed notices, community service ads, and newspaper articles.
-Interested citizens may submit their applications directly to the Office of the Jury Commissioner, 701 Ocean Street Room 101C, Santa Cruz, CA 95060.
+In Santa Cruz County, citizens are invited by multiple means to join the Civil Grand Jury.
+These include mailed notices, community service ads, and newspaper articles.
+In addition to the online form linked above, paper application forms are available in two locations: outside the blue double doors leading to Room 318-I and outside Room 318-I in the County Government Center, 701 Ocean Street, Santa Cruz, CA 95060.
+Interested citizens should submit these applications directly to the Office of the Jury Commissioner, 701 Ocean Street Room 101C, Santa Cruz, CA 95060.

 Potential Civil Grand Jurors are given information about grand jury duties and the time commitment required.
 They are invited to attend an orientation presented by the court and members of the current Grand Jury, after which their applications are reviewed.